ioBroker/ioBroker.rest-api/README.md

 For that your application must provide an HTTP(S) end-point to accept the updates.

-Example in node.js see here [demoNodeClient.js](lib/demoNodeClient.js)
+Example in node.js see here [demoNodeClient.js](examples/demoNodeClient.js)

+## Long polling
+This adapter supports subscribe on data changes via long polling.

+Example for browser could be found here: [demoNodeClient.js](examples/demoBrowserClient.html)

 ## Notice
 - `POST` is always for creating a resource ( does not matter if it was duplicated )